Lordgrim77/3x-ui-premium-theme/README.md

 - **Security**: Standard for customization; theoretically broadens attack surface slightly compared to a sealed binary.
 - **Recommendation**: Safe for 99% of users.
 For extreme high-security environments, consider manual source-code integration.

+## Notes
+- IF CDNs are used in Subscription, The Infrastructure Stats Will shows it's "Protected" for security reasons.

 ## 👨‍💻 Author
 Made with ❤️ by 𝙇𝙊𝙍𝘿𝙂𝙍𝙄𝙈